-The Bar Standards Board (BSB) and the Solicitors Regulation Authority (SRA) specify eligibility requirements for the GDL.
-All applicants are responsible for ensuring that they meet these eligibility requirements and are advised to consult the following websites prior to applying:
+The Bar Standards Board (BSB) specifies eligibility requirements for the GDL.
+All applicants are responsible for ensuring that they meet these eligibility requirements and are advised to consult the website prior to applying:

 Applicants who have studied in the UK/Republic of Ireland should normally hold a good first degree in any subject, excluding Law.
 Applicants who have studied outside of the UK should have the equivalent of a good first degree in any subject.

-Please note that all students must attend the induction programme and pass a short piece of coursework in order to enter the Diploma course.
+Please note that all students must attend the induction programme.

 Special Entry Requirements